iam-veeramalla/ansible-zero-to-hero/Day-04/01-roles.md

 ### Consistency
 Using roles ensures that the same setup and configuration procedures are applied uniformly across multiple environments, reducing the risk of configuration drift.

+### to create the role in the ansible we need to use the below command.
+ansible-galaxy role init test1